rsharm12/PiScraper/README.md

 1. Where can I find the Messenger thread ID?

-    Navigate to `messenger.com` and click on the thread that you would like the scraper to send messages to.
-The URL will be of the form `https://www.messenger.com/t/101242245728856958`.
-The thread ID is the second path param in the URL, so in the above case - `101242245728856958`
+    Navigate to `discord.com` and click on the thread that you would like the scraper to send messages to.
+The URL will be of the form `https://www.discord.com/channels/1234/4567`.
+The thread ID is the third path param in the URL, so in the above case - `4567`

 2. Does this tool only work on the Raspberry Pi?